 Also Read: Free Photoshop Sketch Actions

 This is helpful for a few different situations.
-As a photographer, Photoshop actions are handy for creating a certain look to a photo.
+As a photographer, Photoshop actions are handy for creating a certain look in a photo.
 You can think of it kind of like presets in Lightroom if you’re familiar with those.

 Actions also allow you to apply certain effects to an image without having to go through all the steps.
 That’s what we’ll look at today with this free dispersion action.